Restoring Synaptic Function Starts Today

 SPG601 Clinical Trial in Fragile X Syndrome

-The U.S. Food and Drug Administration (FDA) has approved Spinogenix’s Investigational New Drug (IND) application for SPG601 for Fragile X Syndrome (FXS).
+The U.S. FDA has approved Spinogenix’s IND application for SPG601 for Fragile X Syndrome (FXS) and granted Orphan Drug Designation for SPG601 for the treatment of FXS.
 FXS is the leading inherited form of intellectual disability and known cause of autism for which no FDA-approved treatments exist.

-Spinogenix’s Phase 2a clinical trial will evaluate the neurophysiological and clinical effects of single-dose SPG601 and placebo in adult men with FXS.
+Spinogenix’s Phase 2a clinical trial is evaluating the neurophysiological and clinical effects of single-dose SPG601 and placebo in adult men with FXS.

 To my knowledge, this is the first clinical trial in ALS focused on regenerating synapses with a small molecule.
 It has the potential to be used in combination with many other treatments approved and in development.